arlonproj/arlon/README.md

 # Installation

+Arlon CLI downloads are provided on GitHub.
+The CLI is not a self-contained standalone executable though.
+It is required to point the CLI to a management cluster and setup the Arlon controller in this management cluster.

-We plan to add a CLI command to simplify initial setup.
-Until then, please follow these manual instructions.
+We plan to add a command line script to simplify initial setup.
+For a quickstart minimal demonstration setup, follow the instructions to setup a KIND based testbed [here](https://github.com/arlonproj/arlon/blob/main/testing/README.md)

+Please follow the manual instructions in this section for a customised setup.

 ## Management cluster